ARTS. ANALYTICS. ACTION.

 - Transcending brick-and-mortar constraints with innovative technology and data-informed modeling

-- Developing culturally responsible management practices to foster equity and inclusion in the arts
+- Developing culturally responsible management practices to foster equity and inclusion

 #1 Analytics Program